 Wright Meadow is a great jumping-off spot for exploring the beautiful uplands above the Lewis River.
 But it isn’t for everyone.
 The riding is challenging, and the camping is primitive.
 But the mountain views are breathtaking, the seasonal wildflowers are stunning, and the waterfalls are gorgeous.
 If you have an experienced trail horse and you don’t mind roughing it a bit, you’ll truly enjoy Wright Meadow.

 Wright Meadow isn’t a campground.
 It’s simply a large, graveled area.
-You’ll be parking on the gravel, highlining your horses in the trees, bringing your stock water, and digging a cat hole in the woods to use as a toilet.
-Or you can use this spot as a day-use trailhead.
+You’ll be parking in a gravel lot, highlining your horses in the trees, bringing your stock water, and digging a cat hole in the woods to use as a toilet.
+Or you can use the Wright Meadow parking area as a day-use trailhead.
 Camping and day-use parking are free.

-That said, the mountain views, wildflowers, and waterfalls you’ll see along the trails are worth it.
+That said, the mountain views, wildflowers, and waterfalls you’ll see along the trails are well worth it!

-You’ll find more information about the riding and camping at Wright Meadow in Riding Southwest Washington Horse Trails, by Kim McCarrel, (Ponderosa Press, 2016), available at www.nwhorsetrails.com.
+You’ll find more information about the riding and camping at Wright Meadow in Riding Southwest Washington Horse Trails, by Kim McCarrel, available at www.nwhorsetrails.com.